plot_vocabulary() visualizes the vocabulary growth as new words are used in each document.

 - x

-A column showing the cumulative count of words
+A column showing the cumulative progress of documents

 - by